 Rob has a B.A. in Environmental Studies from U.C.
 Santa Barbara (1975) and an M.S. in Botany from University of Washington (1978); he abandoned his Ph.D. research in 1980 to pursue a career in business, maintaining a lifelong commitment to science literacy.

 Joshua currently is Director of Financial Reporting at Guggenheim Partners, a financial services institution.
-He is responsible for the financial reporting application, holding company financial management, and forecasting and planning for several operating groups.
+He is responsible for financial reporting application, holding company financial management, and forecasting and planning for several operating groups.
 Prior to joining Guggenheim Partners, Joshua worked at Protiviti, an audit and consulting firm, performing IT security and compliance audits around the world.

 Muriel Bevilacqua Logan